Dapper with C#

 • Reduced Memory Allocation: Because it lacks the heavy state-management infrastructure of EF Core, Dapper typically consumes less memory per operation.

-• Seamless Integration with Stored Procedures: Dapper handles stored procedures natively without the configuration constraints or conventions often required by EF Core.
+• Seamless Integration with SPs: Dapper handles stored procedures natively without the configuration constraints or conventions often required by EF Core.

-• Handling Legacy Databases: In environments with complex, poorly designed schemas or extensive existing stored procedures, Dapper is often easier to implement than trying to map a strict EF Core model to the legacy structure
+• Handling Legacy Databases: In environments with complex, poorly designed schemas or extensive existing SPs, Dapper is often easier to implement than trying to map a strict EF Core model to the legacy structure.

 Comments